abaeuerle/fano-simplices/README.md

-# fano-simplices
-Classification of Fano simplices
+# Classification of Fano simplices

 Work in progress.